jamicionario/jamicionario.github.io/ScoresProcessor/README.md

 # Scores Processor

-This C# console application finds your `*.mscz` MuseScore files, and updates the Jamicionário data with them.
+This C# console application updates the local Jamicionário data from your `*.mscz` MuseScore files.

+It reads the MSCZ files from the configured folder, and exports the data to the public folder.

 ## Running